NicolaHearn/IkeaOrCheeseConsoleWeb/README.md

 * If the user chose correctly, increase the score and display "Yes, you guessed correctly!" else display "Not this time!"
 * Repeat the process until the number of guesses variable reaches 10.
 After 10 guesses, display "Game over" and the user's score.

+# How to run the programme
+## Console Game
+* Download the console-game branch